teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell}
 ## Energy and time to train a neural network
-In the previous notebook, we trained a model to classify music.
-Now, we’ll explore what happens when we vary the training hyperparameters, but train each model to the same validation **accuracy target**.
-We will consider:
+In the previous notebook, we trained a model with a specific learning rate and batch size.
+However, the choice of training hyperparameters can have a substantial impact on the time and energy it takes to train our model.
+In this notebook, we will train a series of models all to the same validation accuracy "target", but with different training hyperparameters.
+For each model, we will consider:

 -   how much *time* it takes to achieve that accuracy target (“time to accuracy”)
 -   how much *energy* it takes to achieve that accuracy target (“energy to accuracy”)